costajob/app-servers/README.md

 ```

 ##### Considerations
-.NET Core proved to be fast, on pair with other VM compiled languages, although consistency is worst.
+.NET Core proved to be fast, on pair with other VM compiled languages, although consistency is not stellar.
 Memory consumption is by far the worst of the package, proving .NET outside of MS Windows still needs some tweaking.

 ##### Concurrency and parallelism